 Accommodation: Drive back to Jackson Hole.

 Good to know: At the moment, the road between Tower and Canyon via Dunraven Pass is closed.
-So you’ll have to adjust this itinerary if you want to go to Lamar Valley.
+So if you are visiting Yellowstone before May 2022, you’ll have to adjust this itinerary if you want to go to Lamar Valley.
 For more details and alternative suggestions, see our detailed 2-day Yellowstone itinerary via the link below.

 MORE DETAILS: Two Days in Yellowstone